-Legal authority to examine and extract data from computing devices or digital storage media must be obtained by the requesting agency.
-A copy of the original legal document granting the legal authority must be provided to the IT Analytical Unit for retention within the case file.
+Legal authority to examine and extract data from computing devices or digital storage media must be obtained by the requesting agency, and a copy of the authorizing document must be provided to the Digital Evidence Unit for retention within the CCBI laboratory case file.
 Examples of legal authority documentation are a signed consent form or search warrant.
 The devices to be searched and the scope of the search must be clearly articulated in the authorizing document.

 Charging devices or power supplies should be submitted with computing devices when available.

 Peripheral devices such as monitor, keyboard, mouse, and speakers are not accepted as evidence when not necessary for forensic examinations and extractions.

-Any known or suspected passwords and PINs must be provided, when known.
+Any known or suspected passwords and PINs for the computing device should be provided.

 The quantity of data able to be recovered from mobile devices can be negatively impacted if the device is powered "OFF".
-In these instances, mobile devices should be submitted directly to the IT Analytical Unit powered "ON" along with a charging device or power supply.
+In these instances, mobile devices should be submitted directly to a Digital Evidence Unit powered "ON" along with a charging device or power supply.